 - Nonporous materials and hard surfaces can be cleaned with chemical products, soap and water, or a bleach solution

-- Use gloves, goggles, and a respirator to protect against airborne particles
+- Wear gloves, goggles, and a respirator when cleaning mold in order to protect against airborne particles

 - Porous materials with mold should be discarded, not cleaned